 If employers allow their employees to take leave to bereave a loss, employers are not required to pay employees for the leave time unless obligated to do so because of a collective bargaining agreement or employment agreement.
 Employers may voluntarily develop policies or practices that provide employees with paid bereavement leave.
 If an employer develops a policy or practice to provide employees time off to bereave, government agencies (e.g. departments of labor) and courts typically require the employer to comply with the terms of their policy or practice.

 Can employers provide different employees different bereavement leave benefits?

-Employers may give different bereavement leave benefits to different classifications of employees as long as the differences do not result in the an employee being discriminated against based on a protected class.
-For example, an employer may allow a exempt employee, manager or supervisor to take five (5) days off to bereave but only three (3) days for non-exempt or hourly employee.
+Employers may give different bereavement leave benefits to different classifications of employees as long as the differences do not result in the employee being discriminated against based on a protected class.
+For example, an employer may allow an exempt employee, manager, or supervisor to take five (5) days off to bereave but only three (3) days for non-exempt or hourly employees.
 Similarly, employers may allow full-time employees to take paid bereavement leave but only allow part-time employees to take unpaid leave.